Jack Swigert: Awards, honors, and organizations

 Swigert received the American Institute of Aeronautics and Astronautics (AIAA) Octave Chanute Award for 1966 for his participation in demonstrating the Rogallo wing as a feasible land landing system for returning space vehicles and astronauts.

 President Richard Nixon awarded the Presidential Medal of Freedom to the Apollo 13 crew shortly after the conclusion of their mission.
 Following a sparse parade, Swigert received the City of New York Gold Medal on June 3.
 He received the City of Houston Medal for Valor, 1970.
 Swigert received the American Astronautical Society Flight Achievement Award for 1970.
 He was given University of Colorado-Boulder's Distinguished Engineering Alumnus Award in 1970.
 Vice President Spiro Agnew presented the crews of Apollo 11, 12, and 13 with the NASA Distinguished Service Medal in 1970.
 The Apollo 13 crew also received the AIAA Haley Astronautics Award in 1971, which included a small monetary award and a medal.

 Swigert was awarded the 1972 Antonian Gold Medal.

 He was presented an Honorary Doctorate of Science degree from American International College in 1970, an Honorary Doctorate of Laws degree from Western State University in 1970, and an Honorary Doctorate of Science from Western Michigan University in 1970.

 In 1983, Swigert was among 14 Apollo astronauts inducted into the International Space Hall of Fame.

 In 1988, Swigert was inducted into the Colorado Aviation Hall of Fame.

 In 1995, Swigert was portrayed by Kevin Bacon in Ron Howard's film Apollo 13.

-In 1997, Swigert, along with 23 other Apollo astronauts, was posthumously inducted into the U.S. Astronaut Hall of Fame.
+In 1997, Swigert, along with 23 other Apollo astronauts, was posthumously inducted into the U.S. Astronaut Hall of Fame which is located at the Kennedy Space Center.

 He was elected in September 2003 to the Rensselaer Polytechnic Institute Alumni Hall of Fame.

 In 1997, a statue of Swigert made by George and Mark Lundeen was placed on display in the U.S. Capitol Building as one of two statues given by the state of Colorado to the National Statuary Hall Collection.
 As of December 2008 the statue is on display in Emancipation Hall in the United States Capitol Visitor Center.
-A duplicate statue is currently on display at Denver International Airport.
+A duplicate statue is currently on display at Denver International Airport Terminal B, where passengers exit the airport's train system.

 The Space Foundation was founded in 1983 in part to honor the memory and accomplishments of Swigert.
 In 2004, the Space Foundation launched the John L. "Jack" Swigert Jr. Award for Space Exploration, which is presented annually to an individual, group, or organization that has made a significant contribution to space exploration.
 On August 18, 2009, the Space Foundation and Colorado Springs District 11 partnered to open the Jack Swigert Aerospace Academy.

 Swigert was a member of numerous organizations.
 He was a fellow of the American Astronautical Society; associate fellow of the Society of Experimental Test Pilots and the American Institute of Aeronautics and Astronautics; and member of the Quiet Birdmen, Phi Gamma Delta, Pi Tau Sigma, and Sigma Tau.